noahbaculi/dotfiles/README.md

 ## Enable SSH from WSL

 1. Enable SSH from within WSL.
-2. Confrim that WSL can be connected to via SSH on the same computer: `ssh [wsl_username]@localhost`
+2. Confirm that WSL can be connected to via SSH on the same computer: `ssh [wsl_username]@localhost`
 3. From another computer, the WSL instance can be connected with the following chain (jump) command:

 ```bash